solrevdev/solrevdev.github.io/_posts/2020-01-16-vuejs-gistpad-interactive-playground.md

 [https://gist.github.com/solrevdev/41a7adb028bb10c741153f58b36d01fe](https://gist.github.com/solrevdev/41a7adb028bb10c741153f58b36d01fe)

+If VueJS isn't your thing then react.js is an option and typescript versions of these two are also available.

+The extension is open for more templates to be added to it and can be submitted to them.

 All in all, it's an excellent experience.

-If VueJS isn't your thing then react and typescript versions of these are available and it's open for more templates to be submitted to them.

 Success 🎉